 - Freshly ground pepper

-- Soak 5 to 8 bamboo skewers or several extra long cocktail picks in water for about 20 minutes to keep them from burning on the grill or under the broiler.
+- Soak 5 to 8 bamboo skewers or several extra long cocktail picks in water for about 20 minutes to keep them from burning.

 - Meanwhile, cook the bacon in a large skillet until halfway done, about 4 minutes.
 Drain and cool on paper towels.

 - Wrap a piece of bacon around the middle of each shrimp; skewer with bamboo through the point where the bacon ends meet to keep it from unraveling.
-If using skewers thread 3 to 5 shrimp on each bamboo skewer.
+If grilling and using skewers, thread 3 to 5 shrimp on each bamboo skewer.
 Or one shrimp on each cocktail pick.

 - Puree the barbecue sauce, oil, lemon juice, mustard, chipotles, red pepper flakes, cayenne pepper and 1/4 teaspoon freshly ground pepper in a blender.
 Set aside half of the sauce for dipping.